 When you are ready to have your child baptized, please complete the Baptism Registration Form and send it to the Parish office at least three (3) months in advance of your intended date to register your child for the Sacrament.
 The parents will then meet with the baptism coordinator to complete the registration form and ask any questions they have at this time.
 Parents are required to complete a Baptism Preparation course.
 The course consists of three sessions that take place over several months.
 Baptism Preparation courses are conducted several times during the year and all sessions are required.
 The course can be taken before the birth of your child.

-The next course begins on July 26 and continues on August 23 and September 20 for Baptism on October 7, 2018.
+The next course begins on June 20 and continues on July 25 and August 22 for Baptism in September 2019.

 The Parents’ Commitment